A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Full algorithm

+We want the analysis of the approximation ratio to continue to hold (the analogue of Lemma~\ref{lemma:slowalg} for the slow algorithm), even with the increments adjusted as above.
+That analysis requires that the expected change in each $\xp_j$ and each $\xd_i$ should be proportional to $\pd_j$ and $\pp_i$, respectively.
+Thus, we adjust the sampling distribution for the random pair $i',j'$ so that, when we choose $i'$ and $j'$ from the distribution and increment $\xp_{j'}$ and $\xd_{i'}$ by $\delta_{i'j'}$ as defined above, it is the case that, for any $i$ and $j$, $\E[\Delta \xp_j] = \alpha \pd_j/|\pd|$ and $\E[\Delta \xd_i] = \alpha \pp_i/|\pp|$ for an $\alpha>0$.
+This is done by scaling the probability of choosing each given $i',j'$ pair by a factor proportional to $1/\delta_{i'j'}$.

-Implementing this requires maintaining the following data structures: a set $J$ of indices of still-active columns (covering constraints); for each column $\MM\tran_j$ the maximum entry $\wwp_j$; and for each row $\MM_i$, a close upper bound $\wwd_i$ on the maximum active entry.
+To implement the above non-uniform increments and the adjusted sampling distribution, the algorithm maintains the following data structures as a function of the current primal and dual solutions $\xp$ and $\xd$: a set $J$ of indices of still-active (not yet met) covering constraints (columns); for each column $\MM\tran_j$ its maximum entry $\wwp_j = \max_i \MM_{ij}$; and for each row $\MM_i$ a close upper bound $\wwd_i$ on its maximum active entry $\max_{j\in J} \MM_{ij}$ (specifically, the algorithm maintains $\wwd_i \in [1,2] \times \max_{j\in J} \MM_{ij}$).